Yash-007688/BATTERY/README.md

 - If battery info is not available on your system, the app will print a warning.
 - Δ1m values use battery percentage.
 Windows `psutil` does not expose battery voltage; voltage differences are not available.

+### FAQ

+**Q: Why does the app show percentage differences and not voltage?**

+A: On Windows, `psutil` exposes battery percentage and plugged state but not voltage.
+Therefore, Δ1m is calculated using percentage per minute, not volts.

+**Q: My poll interval isn’t exactly 60s.
+Will Δ1m still work?**

+A: Yes.
+The app tracks an internal 1-minute anchor and will print Δ1m once each full minute has elapsed since the last anchor.
+If your poll interval is longer than 60s, the Δ1m line may appear on the next update after a minute (or more) has passed.

+**Q: Does Δ1m track when discharging too?**

+A: It records percent changes continuously, whether plugged in or on battery.
+Positive values typically indicate charging; negative values indicate discharging.